Things to Do in Tangier – A Local Guide’s Perspective

 This is one of my favorite places to stop with guests, especially if the weather is clear.
 It gives perspective not just on geography, but on why so many cultures wanted control of Tangier.

 Hercules Caves and Cape Spartel are usually done together.
-You can reach them by taxi or as part of a guided tour.
-It takes half a day at most, but adds a lot to your understanding of Tangier beyond the city center.
+You can reach them by taxi or as part of a guided outing.
+It takes half a day at most, but it adds a lot to your understanding of Tangier beyond the city center.

 Practical advice: